jsamantaucd/BentoRiverModel/README.md

-# Serving a model from river with BentoML
+# Training and Serving a model from river with BentoML

 This project shows how to train a model using river online machine learning library [river](https://riverml.xyz/latest/) and log the model using MLflow's custom python function